hazelcast/hazelcast-reference-manual/src/CustomAttributes.md

 ```

 Let's assume that we want to extract the names of all wheels from a single motorbike object.
 Each motorbike has two
-wheels so there are two names too.
-In order to return both values from the extraction operation just collect them
+wheels so there are two names for each bike.
+In order to return both values from the extraction operation, collect them
 separately using the `ValueCollector`.
-Collecting multiple values in such a way allows operating on these multiple
+Collecting multiple values in this way allows you to operate on these multiple
 values as if they were single-values during the evaluation of the predicates.

 Let's assume that we registered a custom extractor with the name `wheelName` and executed the following query: